sproogen/modern-resume-theme/README.md

 Before you start make sure you have *Ruby* and the gems for *Jekyll* installed locally.
 You can find out how to do that [here](https://jekyllrb.com/docs/installation/).

+*Note: You will need version `1.15.2` of bundler, as this is the only version that Heroku supports.*

 1. Fork and or clone this repository locally
 2. `cd modern-resume-theme`
 3. `bundle install`